WillShirley1208/will/source/_posts/c++ learn.md

 - Define  `std::array` as constexpr whenever possible.
 If your `std::array` is not constexpr, consider using a `std::vector` instead.
 - Use class template argument deduction (CTAD) to have the compiler deduce the type and length of a `std::array` from its initializers.

+## memory allocation

+- **Static memory allocation** happens for static and global variables.
+Memory for these types of variables is allocated once when your program is run and persists throughout the life of your program.
+- **Automatic memory allocation** happens for function parameters and local variables.
+Memory for these types of variables is allocated when the relevant block is entered, and freed when the block is exited, as many times as necessary.

+- accessing heap-allocated objects is generally slower than accessing stack-allocated objects.
+Because the compiler knows the address of stack-allocated objects, it can go directly to that address to get a value.
+Heap allocated objects are typically accessed via pointer.
+This requires two steps: one to get the address of the object (from the pointer), and another to get the value.

 # tool

 ## vscode